Hamilton Radial Electric Railway: History

 The Hamilton Radial Electric Railway received its provincial charter on March 24, 1893.
 Construction started on March 27, 1896.
 In August, 1896 two carhouses were built, one at Gore & Mary Streets in Hamilton, and a second on Burlington Beach beside the HRER powerhouse.
-Trackwork was completed on September 4, 1896 to the end of the beach strip, and a first run for railway directors ocurred on September 7.
+Trackwork was completed on September 4, 1896, to the end of the beach strip, and a first run for railway directors occurred on September 7.
 By November 7, service was extended to the Brant Hotel in Burlington.
 In early January 1898, service was further extended through the streets of Burlington along Maple Avenue, Elgin Street, John Street and James Street.

 In February 1901, the Dominion Power and Transmission Company took over the HRER.

-In 1904, the Hamilton Street Railway made a deal with the HRER to double-track the HRER line along Birch and Birlington Streets.
+In 1904, the Hamilton Street Railway made a deal with the HRER to double-track the HRER line along Birch and Burlington Streets.
 This allowed the HRER to increase service and the HSR to serve riders at waterfront industries.

 On March 3, 1906, service was extended east to Randall and Thomas Streets in Oakville.
 The HRER hoped that the Toronto and York Radial Railway would extend its Mimico line west from Port Credit to Oakville, but this never came to pass.

 In 1907, the HRER moved out of its original Hamilton terminal at James and Gore Streets into the new Hamilton Terminal Station at King and Catherine Streets.